Charley Burley: Pro boxing career

 The 5'9 ½ Burley fought at weights between 145 and 162 lbs.
 He made his pro debut on September 29, 1936, fighting as a welterweight at 150¾ lbs., at Pittsburgh's Moose Temple.
 He knocked out George Liggins in the fourth round of a four-round bout.
 Less than two years later, on August 22, 1938, Burley met the Cocoa Kid at Hickey Park in Millvale, Pennsylvania for the World Colored Welterweight Championship.
 He won a unanimous decision in the 15-round bout, knocking the Kid to the canvas three times and defeating him decisively, taking his title.

 Burley did not defend that title, possibly as part of a strategy to win a shot at Henry Armstrong's World Welterweight title.
 He won the World Colored Middleweight Title in a ninth round technical knockout against Holman Williams at Victory Arena in New Orleans, Louisiana on 14 August 1942.
 In their rematch for the title two months later at the same venue, Williams won a 15-round decision.
 Jack Kincaid of the Times-Picayune reported that Burley had won nine rounds of the fight and had been the aggressor throughout.

 Burley was never granted a world title shot by any of the world welterweight and world middleweight champions of his era and was avoided by many of the top white contenders.
-Among the fighters who "ducked" Burley were Hall of Famers Billy Conn (who fought Joe Louis for the heavyweight title), Frenchman Marcel Cerdan (who was supposed to face Burley in his American debut) and even Sugar Ray Robinson, considered by many boxing historians as the best pound-for-pound fighter of all time.
+Among the fighters who "ducked" Burley were Hall of Famers Billy Conn (who twice fought Joe Louis for the heavyweight title), Frenchman Marcel Cerdan (who was supposed to face Burley in his American debut) and even Sugar Ray Robinson, considered by many boxing historians as the best pound-for-pound fighter of all time.

 Of course, not everyone ducked the slick Pittsburgh warrior.
 Burley won two out of three matches against future welterweight champion Fritzie Zivic, defeated the great Archie Moore by decision, and easily defeated future NYSAC middleweight king Billy Soose.
 Burley also faced future heavyweight champion Ezzard Charles, but dropped two 10-round decisions to him (the bouts were contested within a five-week period, sandwiching a fight against Williams).
 Another notable Burley fight was the one against heavyweight J.D.
 Turner, who outweighed him by around 70 lbs.
 "Turner, face beaten to raw beefsteak in six rounds, failed to answer the bell for the seventh."
 (The Ring, June 1942).

 Burley himself was never stopped in 98 bouts.
 He compiled a record of 83 wins (50 by knockout) against 12 losses and two draws with 1 "no contest".
 He also battled financial problems at times during his career (which is why he's thought to have lost some of the fights he did) and was forced to work as an aircraft mechanic and garbage man in order to earn enough money to live off.